-Consistently ranked among the top English departments in the world, ours is one of the largest, most diverse, and most vibrant departments at the University of British Columbia.
-The department is unique in Canada by offering two tiers of programs in English Literature and English Language and Linguistics at the graduate and undergraduate levels.
+UBC’s Department of English Language & Literatures is unique in Canada by offering two tiers of programs in English Literature and English Language and Linguistics at the graduate and undergraduate levels.
 We teach courses in all of the literary historical periods (Medieval, Early Modern, Eighteenth Century, Romantic, Victorian, Modernist, Postmodern, and Contemporary), national, transnational, postcolonial, transpacific, and Indigenous literatures in English, as well as language, linguistics, rhetoric, critical theory, media studies, and a range of interdisciplinary topics.

-English department faculty, postdoctoral fellows, and graduate students are at the forefront of humanities and arts research.
+The department’s faculty, postdoctoral fellows, and graduate students are at the forefront of humanities and arts research.
 We lead and participate in several multidisciplinary research programs in the Faculty of Arts and beyond, including First Nations and Indigenous Studies, Science and Technology Studies, Asian Canadian and Asian Migration Studies, Studies in Race, Gender, Sexuality and Social Justice, Law and Society, Media Studies, Canadian Studies, and Medieval Studies.
-English department faculty have been vital to the founding and support of innovative programs such as Arts One, Musqueam 101, Humanities 101, Critical Studies in Sexuality, and Arts Co-op.
+Our faculty have been vital to the founding and support of innovative programs such as Arts One, Musqueam 101, Humanities 101, Critical Studies in Sexuality, and Arts Co-op.
 Our faculty and students are involved in research networks at UBC, including Oecologies and Indigenous Pedagogies, and others hosted by Green College‘s interdisciplinary and public programs.
 We also participate in national initiatives like Early Modern Conversions: Religions, Cultures, Cognitive Ecologies, Canadian Women in the Literary Arts and Editing Modernism in Canada.
-The English Department is the home of the Dictionary of Canadianisms on Historical Principles, and a number of faculty serve as editorial staff for Canadian Literature, the leading journal in its field.
+The Department of English Language & Literatures is the home of the Dictionary of Canadianisms on Historical Principles, and a number of faculty serve as editorial staff for Canadian Literature, the leading journal in its field.

 Hours of Operation